-- 4.1.
-Staff and governors will be informed of the death before young people wherever possible. - 4.2.
-Wherever possible, staff will be called to a meeting as soon as practicable however information will be share by the most appropriate means possible in the given circumstances. - 4.3.
-Absent staff and governors, including part-time and peripatetic staff, will be identified so they can be informed as soon as possible. - 4.4.
-During the meeting, the headteacher or their representative will: - Provide a factual account. - Allow time for discussion and expression of feelings. - Confirm that the headteacher will act as the sole media spokesperson if this is required. - Communicate the internal and external support available for staff and governors.
+- Staff and governors will be informed of the death before students wherever possible. - Wherever possible, staff will be called to a meeting as soon as practicable however information will be share by the most appropriate means possible in the given circumstances.

-- Confirm the arrangements for informing young people.
-Including whether all young people will be told and who will be responsible for this. - 4.5.
-Staff members that will be responsible for informing young people about the death will be provided with a script that sets out what young people should be told and includes information on how to answer foreseeable difficult questions.
+- Absent staff and governors, including part-time and peripatetic staff, will be identified so they can be informed as soon as possible. - During the meeting, the headteacher or their representative will: - Provide a factual account. - Allow time for discussion and expression of feelings. - \circ Confirm that the headteacher will act as the sole media spokesperson if this is required. - Communicate the internal and external support available for staff and governors. - Confirm the arrangements for informing students.
+Including whether all students will be told and who will be responsible for this. - Staff members that will be responsible for informing students about the death will be provided with a script that sets out what students should be told and includes information on how to answer foreseeable difficult questions.

-5. Informing young people
+5. Informing students

-- 5.1.
-If the death affects the whole academy, e.g. the death of a staff member or young person, the headteacher or their representative, will have a discussion with the family and recommend that all young people should be informed, however if the death does not affect the whole academy, it may be more appropriate to just inform a smaller group of young people. - 5.2.
-The headteacher will make the final decision regarding which young people will be informed. - 5.3.
-Every effort will be made to identify young people with specific needs that may influence their response to being informed about the death will be identified and told separately. - 5.4.
-Staff informing young people will be provided with a script. - 5.5.
-Wherever possible, a member of the House / Sixth Form Team or other pastoral staff will be present when young people are told about a death so that they can support in answering any questions.
-A designated room(s) will be identified for use as required. - 5.6.
-Young people who require support will be given the time and opportunity to ask questions and talk about how they are feeling.
-Any questions will be answered factually inline with the script provided. - 5.7.
-Young people will be told where the can go for further support in the academy and will also be directed to any external support.
+- If the death affects the whole school, e.g. the death of a staff member or student, the headteacher or their representative, will have a discussion with the family and recommend that all students should be informed, however if the death does not affect the whole school, it may be more appropriate to just inform a smaller group of students. - The headteacher will make the final decision regarding which students will be informed. - Every effort will be made to identify students with specific needs that may influence their response to being informed about the death will be identified and told separately. - Staff informing students will be provided with a script. - Wherever possible, a member of the Year / Sixth Form Team or other pastoral staff will be present when students are told about a death so that they can support in answering any questions.
+A designated room(s) will be identified for use as required. - Students who require support will be given the time and opportunity to ask questions and talk about how they are feeling.
+Any questions will be answered factually in line with the script provided. - Students will be told where the can go for further support in the school and will also be directed to any external support.